-- the timing and the success of clinical trials of MGTA-456, MGTA-145 and any other product candidates; - the outcomes of our preclinical studies, including under our C200 program; - our ability to enroll patients in our clinical trials at the pace that we project; - whether the results of our trials will be sufficient to support domestic or foreign regulatory approvals for MGTA-456, MGTA-145 or any other product candidates we may develop; - our ability to establish clinical programs moving forward in multiple indications by 2020, with a rapidly advancing portfolio and sustainable platform; - · regulatory actions with respect to our product candidates or our competitors' products and product candidates; - our ability to obtain, including on an expedited basis, and maintain regulatory approval of MGTA-456, MGTA-145 or any other product candidates we may develop; - the level of expenses related to any of our product candidates or clinical development programs; - our expectation that our existing capital resources will be sufficient to enable us to fund our planned development of MGTA-456, MGTA-145 and any other product candidates we may identify and pursue; - the benefits of the use of MGTA-456, MGTA-145 or any other product candidate, if approved; - our ability to successfully commercialize MGTA-456, MGTA-145 or any other product candidates we may identify and pursue, if approved; - our ability to successfully find collaborators for E478 or any of our current and future programs and product candidates; - the rate and degree of market acceptance of MGTA-456, MGTA-145 or any other product candidates we may identify and pursue; - · our ability to obtain orphan drug designation for any of our product candidates we may identify; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to manufacture MGTA-456, MGTA-145 or any other product candidate in conformity with the U.S. Food and Drug Administration's requirements and to scale up manufacturing of our product candidates to commercial scale, if approved; - our ability to successfully build a specialty sales force and commercial infrastructure; - our ability to compete with companies currently producing or engaged in the clinical development of treatments for the disease indications that we pursue and treatment modalities that we develop; - our reliance on third parties to conduct our clinical trials; - our reliance on third-party contract manufacturers to manufacture and supply our product candidates for us; - · our ability to retain and recruit key personnel; - our ability to obtain and maintain intellectual property protection for MGTA-456, MGTA-145 or any other product candidates we may identify and pursue; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for or ability to obtain additional financing; - our expectations regarding the time during which we will continue to be an emerging growth company or smaller reporting company as defined in federal securities regulations;
+- the timing and the success of clinical trials of MGTA-145, MGTA-456 and any other product candidates; - the outcomes of our preclinical studies, including of MGTA-117; - our ability to enroll patients in our clinical trials at the pace that we project; - whether the results of our trials will be sufficient to support domestic or foreign regulatory approvals for MGTA-145, MGTA-456 or any other product candidates we may develop; - our ability to establish clinical programs moving forward in multiple indications, with a rapidly advancing portfolio and sustainable platform; - · regulatory actions with respect to our product candidates or our competitors' products and product candidates; - our ability to obtain, including on an expedited basis, and maintain regulatory approval of MGTA-145, MGTA-456 or any other product candidates we may develop; - the level of expenses related to any of our product candidates or clinical development programs; - our expectation that our existing capital resources will be sufficient to enable us to fund our planned development of MGTA-145, MGTA-456 and any other product candidates we may identify and pursue; - the benefits of the use of MGTA-145, MGTA-456 or any other product candidate, if approved; - our ability to successfully commercialize MGTA-145, MGTA-456 or any other product candidates we may identify and pursue, if approved; - our ability to successfully find collaborators for E478 or any of our current and future programs and product candidates; - the rate and degree of market acceptance of MGTA-145, MGTA-456 or any other product candidates we may identify and pursue; - our ability to obtain orphan drug designation for any of our product candidates we may identify and pursue; - our expectations regarding government and third-party payor coverage and reimbursement; - our ability to manufacture MGTA-145, MGTA-456 or any other product candidate in conformity with the U.S. Food and Drug Administration's requirements and to scale up manufacturing of our product candidates to commercial scale, if approved; - our ability to successfully build a specialty sales force and commercial infrastructure; - our ability to compete with companies currently producing or engaged in the clinical development of treatments for the disease indications that we pursue and treatment modalities that we develop; - our reliance on third parties to conduct our clinical trials; - our reliance on third-party contract manufacturers to manufacture and supply our product candidates for us; - our ability to retain and recruit key personnel; - our ability to obtain and maintain intellectual property protection for MGTA-145, MGTA-456 or any other product candidates we may identify and pursue; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for or ability to obtain additional financing;

-- our financial performance; and - · developments and projections relating to our competitors or our industry.
+- our expectations regarding the time during which we will continue to be an emerging growth company or smaller reporting company as defined in federal securities regulations; - our financial performance; and - developments and projections relating to our competitors or our industry.